louiesch/Factory.Solution/README.md

 ```
 * _Make sure that [YOUR DATABASE] and [YOUR PASSWORD] match the database name and password of your local MySql server._

-### Database Setup

-* _Download MySQL and MySQL Workbench to set up a local database_

-* _Once installed, open MySql Workbench and open a local server.
-If prompted, enter password_

-* _In the Navigator, select the Administration tab and then select Data Import/Restore_

-* _Under Import Options, select Import From Self-Contained File, and then select the "louie_schoenknecht.sql" file which can be found in Factory.Solution_

-* _In the Default Schema to be Imported To option, select 'New'_

-* _Enter a name for your database and select OK_

-* _Click Start Import to begin database import_

 ### To Run Application